garciart/network-automation/README.md

 - GNS3 Device Starting IP: 192.168.1.20
 ```

-As we stated before, we will create virtual network devices in GNS3, which will exist within our virtual local area network (VLAN).
+As I stated before, you will create virtual network devices in GNS3, which will exist within our virtual local area network (VLAN).
 However, writing and debugging Bash and Python scripts in GNS3 is cumbersome and limited.
 Our host machine is much more capable, with its Terminal and IDEs.
-We want to code on our host machine and test the code in GNS3.
-Therefore, we want to connect the GNS3 VLAN to our host machine.
-To do this, we will:
+You want to code on our host machine and test the code in GNS3.
+Therefore, you want to connect the GNS3 VLAN to our host machine.
+To do this, you will:

 - Create a virtual network bridge.
 - Create a Layer 2 TAP interface and connect the TAP to the bridge.